zamFe/Lagalt/README.md

 ### Front-End

 The Lagalt website is written in Angular.
+It is a single page web application hosted as an Azure static web app.
 Hostet at: [lagalt website](https://orange-tree-0b9310403.azurestaticapps.net)

 ### Back-End

 The Lagalt API is written in ASP.NET.
+It is a RESTful api with CORS protection and authorization.
+It is hosted on an Azure App Service.
 Hostet at: [lagalt API](https://lagalt-api-f.azurewebsites.net)

 ### Data Storage

-The Lagalt API communicates with a Heroku Postgres database using Entity Framework.
+The Lagalt API communicates with an Azure PostgreSQL database using Entity Framework.

 ## Features